Bassem-Adel-Eg/flutterLearning/login_with_image/README.md

 It will delete the password after returning from a navigation.

-the following image shows the user with an image login path
+The following image shows the user with an image login path

 ![](images/image.JPG)

-the following image shows the user with no image login path
+The following image shows the user with no image login path

 ![](images/no_image.JPG)